tbaker67/ResiRuler/README.md

 ---

-This tab is where you can compare inter-residue distances between (currently) two structures with multi-comparisons currently in progress
+This tab is where you can compare inter-residue distances between (currently) two structures with multi-comparisons currently in progress.

-It offers auto-matching of chains between the two structures as well as the ability, to set an explicit mapping If you use the auto-matching with multiple chains of the same sequence in each structure, it is important that you supply aligned structures either from the "Align" job, or any other alignment software of your choice
+It offers auto-matching of chains between the two structures as well as the ability, to set an explicit mapping.
+If you use the auto-matching with multiple chains of the same sequence in each structure, it is important that you supply aligned structures either from the "Align" job, or any other alignment software of your choice.

 ![Compare Tab 1](ResidueRuler/images/compare/Compare_Page1.png)

-You'll have the option to specify which chains to look at, in addition to setting a minimum percent identity threshold which is used when matching chains together
+You'll have the option to specify which chains to look at, in addition to setting a minimum percent identity threshold which is used when matching chains together.
 ![Compare Tab 2](ResidueRuler/images/compare/Compare_Page2.png)

-This will produce contact maps for both structures provided, as well as a distance difference map which is essentially a subtraction of the two contact maps
+This will produce contact maps for both structures provided, as well as a distance difference map which is essentially a subtraction of the two contact maps.
 ![Compare Tab 3](ResidueRuler/images/compare/Compare_Page3.png)